starkindustries/Print2PDFTest/README.md

 ```

 ### Option 1: Delay Export, UIWebView Test
-Note that the images are properly displayed when the export call is delayed after the webView loads.
+The export to PDF call is delayed after the webView loads.
+Expectation: everything is displayed in the PDF.
+Reality: everything is displayed in the PDF.
+Successful test.

 ### Option 2: Immediate Export, UIWebView Test
-When the export function is called immediately, the images are not displayed at all.
+The export to PDF is called immediately.
+Expectation: everything is displayed in the PDF.
+Reality: only "Hello World" is displayed in the PDF.
+Failed test.

 ### Option 3: WKWebView Test
 Option 3 again displays the same HTML template as option 1 and 2.
 However, this time the template is loaded into a WKWebView.
 After loading the page, the html is saved to a local variable `HTMLContent` just like in option 1 (delayed export).
 When the PDF button is pressed, the PDF is exported and displayed.

-Note that the images are not rendered in the WKWebView.
+Expectation: everything is displayed in the PDF.
+Reality: only "Hello World" is displayed in the PDF.
+Failed test.